 Parrots typically replace a few feathers at a time when needed.
 This is to ensure that the parrot can still fly.

-You may find your parrot preening a bit more during a molt or if you have two that are a bonded pair or are simply friends, they may choose to help each other out with stubborn keratin sheaths surrounding the feather.
-They pick at the sheath to release the feather from its protective sheath.
+You may find your parrot preening a bit more during a molt.
+If you have two bonded birds they may choose to help each other out by working together to eliminate the stubborn keratin sheaths surrounding the feather.
+You will see them pick at the sheath to release the feather from its protective sheath.

 Many birds don’t mind a little bit of head scratching to help release those feathers form their keratin sheaths.
 But some birds may find it painful or uncomfortable.

-However, if you see an unusual excess of feathers, please consult with an avian veterinarian to see if there is a health problem that might be causing the excessive loss.
+If you do see an unusual excess of lost feathers, please consult with an avian veterinarian.
+The vet will need to see if there your bird has a health problem that might be causing the steep loss of feathers.